marctjones/fosstraining/jupyter.md

 # Hint: It is a typographical error.
 ```

-13.1 You have to intentionally borrow other peoples code
+13.1 You have to intentionally borrow other people's code
 ```python
 # Won't work
 math.sqrt(2)
 ```

-13.2 You have to intentionally borrow other peoples code
+13.2 You have to intentionally borrow other people's code
 ```python
 # This will work
 import math